maxie7/reservations/README.md

 ## Solution

-There are different approaches could be used to solve the current problem like regular expressions, binary pattern matching or parser combinators.
+Different approaches could be used to solve the current problem like regular expressions, binary pattern matching or parser combinators.
 The last one has various libs: `NimbleParsec`, `Combine`, `Ergo`.

 We'll use the NimbleParsec because it's simple, fast and pretty well known library in Elixir community.